Vinaykmr93/Portfolio/README.md

 ### Files included in this project

-* index.html file contains the html code for partion the page.
+* [index.html](https://github.com/Vinaykmr93/Portfolio/blob/master/index.html) file contains the html code for partion the page.

-* style.css file consist of style code for the webpage that makes the page looks beautiful.
+* [style.css](https://github.com/Vinaykmr93/Portfolio/blob/master/style.css)file consist of style code for the webpage that makes the page looks beautiful.

 In the Featured work Movie Website, Recipe and Own Adventure included  have provided the GitHub link for that.